chriskalv/ethClock/README.md

  3. Shape two plastic hexagonal spacers with a Stanley knife and mount them to the bottom case screws, so the device can stand properly.
  4. Attach the display with a little bit of hot glue.
 Be careful not to damage it.

 Obviously, this is just how I did it.
 There are endless possibilities on how to make your ETHclock look.
-By now, I've built a few of these with several different displays using various stands, so please don't feel like you have to "go by the book" here.
+By now, I've built a few of these with different displays and stands, so please don't feel like you have to "go by the book" here.